 This one is already on my “Go-Back” list.
 If the views were that cool on a dreary day, I can’t wait to see them on nice one.

-The Old Post Office Clock Tower is open from 9am – 5pm daily, except Thanksgiving and Christmas, and last entry is 4:30pm.
+The Old Post Office Clock Tower is open from 9am – 4pm daily, except Thanksgiving and Christmas.
 Tours are self-guided, and admission is free.
-2017 Update: The Old Post Office has been converted into a hotel, but the Clock Tower is still part of National Park Service and open to tour.
+2017 Update: The Old Post Office has been converted into a hotel, but the Clock Tower is still part of the National Park Service and open to tour.
+Enter at 12th & C Streets NW (on 12th between Pennsylvania & Constitution Ave.
+NW).